Phangzs/cs16-github-tutorial/README.md

 ```bash
 vim names.txt
 ```
-Go to the last line by pressing `G` in normal mode.
+Go to the last line by pressing `shift+G` in normal mode.
 Then add your name to the bottom of the list.

 **Original List (Example):**
 ```